qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 One of the first projects that I pursued to help teach me the basics of electronics and gizmo-making was a miniature TV-B-Gone.
 Now, I've put together a kit so that others can do the same.

 However, this kit is a little different from most.
-One of the things that always bothered me about normal "learn electronics" kits is that they're very on-the-rails experiences that create a high barrier to entry to making your own stuff - it's a big jump from soldering stuff onto a labeled, professionally fabricated PCB to designing your own similarly-professional hardware.
+One of the things that has always bothered me about normal "learn electronics" kits is that they're typically very on-the-rails experiences that create a high barrier to entry to making your own stuff - it's a big jump from soldering stuff onto a labeled, professionally fabricated PCB to designing your own similarly-professional hardware.
 I'm attempting to bridge that gap with a "kit" that's made entirely out of off the shelf parts, with no fancy custom-etched PCB or pre-programmed components.
 The idea is that a beginner could easily put it together and produce a reasonably polished end result, and then use the same tools & techniques from the kit to start designing their own hardware.

 This post will walk you through building  "Blinky", a micro-sized TV-B-Gone clone that will fit inside an Altoids smalls tin and turn off nearly any TV at a range of 15-20 feet.

-# Parts & Tools
+# Parts & Tools - TODO

 **To build a Blinky, you will need the following parts:**